-Audit services of Grant Thornton LLP for fiscal 2021 included an audit of our consolidated financial statements and services related to periodic filings made with the SEC.
+Audit services of Grant Thornton LLP for fiscal 2022 included an audit of our consolidated financial statements and services related to periodic filings made with the SEC.
 Additionally, Grant Thornton LLP provided certain services related to the consolidated quarterly reports and annual and other periodic reports, registration statements and comfort letters and other services as described below.

-How much were the independent auditors paid in 2021 and 2020?
+How much were the independent auditors paid in 2022 and 2021?

-Grant Thornton LLP's fees for professional services totaled \$1.5 million for 2021 and \$1.2 million for 2020.
+Grant Thornton LLP's fees for professional services totaled \$1.5 million each of 2022 and 2021.
 Grant Thornton LLP's fees for professional services included the following:

-- Audit Fees aggregate fees for audit services, which relate to the fiscal year consolidated audit, quarterly reviews and statutory audits, were \$1.5 million in 2021 and \$1.2 million in 2020. - Audit-Related Fees aggregate fees for audit-related services, which relate to registration statements and comfort letters, were zero in 2021 and 2020. - Tax Fees- aggregate fees for tax services, consisting of tax return compliance, tax advice and tax planning, were zero in 2021 and 2020. - All Other Fees aggregate fees for all other services, were zero in 2021 and 2020.
+- Audit Fees aggregate fees for audit services, which relate to the fiscal year consolidated audit, quarterly reviews and statutory audits, were \$1.5 million in each of 2022 and 2021 - Audit-Related Fees aggregate fees for audit-related services, which relate to registration statements and comfort letters, were zero in 2022 and 2021. - Tax Fees- aggregate fees for tax services, consisting of tax return compliance, tax advice and tax planning, were zero in 2022 and 2021. - All Other Fees aggregate fees for all other services, were zero in 2022 and 2021.